 What are your thoughts on where digital marketing is heading?

 Digital marketing will become part of everyone’s job, just like social media.
 Social media was initially a separate area with social media specialists and strategists.
 Now, social media has become part of everyone’s job description.
 The same will happen for digital marketing.
 Digital marketing will just become marketing because successful marketing today requires marketers to be hybrid or T-shape professionals.
-Marketers should specialize in one area such as social media or content marketing but should know enough about search engine optimization, online advertising, influencer marketing, marketing programs and other marketing functions so they can understand the holistic view of marketing.
+Marketers should specialize in one area such as social media or content marketing.
+They should know enough about search engine optimization, online advertising, influencer marketing, marketing programs and other marketing functions so they can understand the holistic view of marketing.

 Can you share your insights on how B2B (as opposed to B2C) organizations should leverage “social selling?”

 Social selling is a revolution for sales.
 The old sales model used to be about cold calls, qualifying leads and sales demos.
 The new sales model is about education, social networks, and engagement.
-According to the Corporate Executive Board and OgilyOne, 60 percent of B2B customer research is conducted before contacting sales and 71 percent of salespeople believe their role will be radically different in five years.
+According to the Corporate Executive Board and OgilyOne, 60 percent of B2B customer research is conducted before contacting sales.
+Also, 71 percent of salespeople believe their role will be radically different in five years.

 Sales is looking for a partner in marketing to help with this transition, and marketing is looking for more insight from sales on what works and what doesn’t.
 According to the Sales Management Association, two in three companies don’t have a social media strategy for sales, but 80 percent of sales teams would be more productive with a greater social media presence.
 And, according to Sirius Decisions, 60 to 70 percent of all company content goes unused.
 Social selling can help your company better understand what content your sales team is sharing with clients and prospects online and via social media.
 As marketing learns more and more about what content sales is using successfully, they can create better and more targeted content.